ShaunRW/html5pong/README.md

 html5pong
 =========

-The game of Pong written using the html5 canvas element.
+The game of Pong written by ShaunRW using the html5 canvas element.